American Football Association (1977–1983): History

 The AFA was founded in May 1977 and began to play that summer.
 It was formed to take advantage of the places where the WFL was the most popular, while avoiding the overspending that led to that league's demise.

 Billy Kilmer, the former NFL quarterback (and coach of the AFA's Shreveport Steamer in 1979), was named commissioner in 1981.
 Kilmer lasted one season as commissioner, working unpaid, during which he encountered numerous problems in the AFA, including a scandal in San Antonio which a player named Robert Lee Johnson misrepresented himself as former NFL offensive lineman Randy Johnson.
 The Carolina Chargers, one of the league's more successful and stable teams, dropped out of the league mid-season but re-emerged in 1982 under new ownership as the Carolina Storm.

 In 1982, with former San Antonio Wings executive Roger Gill at the helm, the league attempted to expand northward by absorbing other semi-pro teams in Buffalo, New York, Racine, Wisconsin and Canton, Ohio.

 The USFL's securing of a TV contract, especially after the AFA had failed to do so (the AFA was only able to get a few of its teams onto local cable stations, still a nascent technology at the time), led to the AFA eventually declining into semi-pro status and folding after its 1983 season.

 The AFA lasted six seasons, one of the longest runs of a minor professional football organization in the sport's history, and considered the strongest league in the era between the WFL and the USFL.
-The development of arena football and its numerous imitators has effectively reduced most outdoor leagues to amateur or semi-pro status.
+The development of arena football and its numerous imitators has effectively reduced most outdoor leagues to amateur or semi-pro status, with some exceptions, until the modern era of professional spring football began in 2019 with the Alliance of American Football and subsequently the component leagues that would form the United Football League of 2024.

 The modern American Football Association, a sanctioning body for semi-pro and amateur football, is unrelated to the former AFA.